CTA-K12/JasperReportBundle/README.md

 ```
 to add the history table to your schema.
 You may need to add a mapping to your doctrine orm configuration if you have multiple entity managers.

+Also, add /report-store (or other parent specified in the cache_dir field of configuration) to .gitignore to avoid adding myriad reports to the repo.

 ###Connecting to the Jasper Report Server
 The next step is to add in the connection details to the config file so that the bundle can establish a connection with the report server